eugenia1984/english/glossary.md

 - **Have a great evening**: is a kind expression wishing someone a pleasant time for the rest of the day, specifically the evening.

-- **Have to**: is used to express that something is necessary or required.
+- **have to**: is used to express that something is necessary or required.
 It indicates that there is no choice but to do something.
 For example:

 `You have to save your changes before closing the program.` -> This means it's necessary to save changes before closing the program.

 - **helpful**: when you describe someone as helpful, you mean they offer help or provide solutions to problems you might face.

-- **here** is an adverb that indicates a location or place.
+- **here**: is an adverb that indicates a location or place.
 It refers to the current location of the speaker or the location they are talking about.

-- **hit the snooze button** refers to the action of delaying the alarm clock to sleep a little longer.
+- **hit the snooze button**: refers to the action of delaying the alarm clock to sleep a little longer.
 The verb ``hit`` in this context means to press, and ``snooze button`` is a feature on alarm clocks that allows for a brief delay in the alarm.

-- **How about** is used to make a suggestion or ask someone's opinion about a suggestion.
+- **how about**: is used to make a suggestion or ask someone's opinion about a suggestion.
 It's a friendly way to bring up a new topic or idea.
 For example, How about we meet later? means What do you think if we meet later?

-- **How was it?**: is a general way to ask about something that just happened.
+- **how was it?**: is a general way to ask about something that just happened.

 - **hold**: When you use the verb hold in the context of meetings, it means to have or conduct a meeting.
 Like saying, Our school holds an assembly every Friday.
 It means this school has assemblies every Friday.

-- **hope** is used to express a wish for something to be true or to happen.
+- **hope**: is used to express a wish for something to be true or to happen.
 For example, saying I hope you're doing well means you wish that the person is fine or happy.

 - **HR department**: stands for Human Resources department.
 It's a part of a company that takes care of everything related to the people who work there.
 This includes hiring new employees, training them, making sure they are paid, and helping with any problems they might have at work.
 For instance, if you have a question about your holiday time, you would go to the HR department to ask.

-- **huge** means very big or large in size, amount, or degree.
+- **huge**: means very big or large in size, amount, or degree.
 For example, ``The building is huge``. means the building is very large or big in size.

 ---